rehierl/node-tree-outliner/2-0-core-design/1-0-section-states.md

 * closed sections `CS`.

 With regards to associations, a section's "initialized" and "closed" states appear to be equivalent.
-That is, because no associations are allowed unless a section's state is "open".
+That is because no associations are allowed unless a section's state is "open".

 <!-- ======================================================================= -->